Home > Health Resources > Crohn's Disease

 Other tests may be done to confirm or evaluate the disease.

-of medicines, or surgery.
+The main treatment for Crohn's disease is medicine to stop the inflammation in the intestine and medicine to prevent flare-ups and keep you in remission.
+A few people have severe, long-lasting symptoms or complications that may require a stronger medicine, a combination of medicines, or surgery.
 The type of treatment you need depends on the type of symptoms you have and how bad they are.

 Mild symptoms may respond to an antidiarrheal medicine such as loperamide (Imodium, for example).
-This medicine slows or stops the painful spasms in your intestines
+This medicine slows or stops the painful spasms in your intestines that cause symptoms.

 For mild to moderate symptoms, your doctor may have you take antibiotics.
 Sometimes aminosalicylates are used.